A powerhouse in the fight against pediatric cancer, alumna finds purpose in her daughter’s legacy

 According to Santos, the ISF is on pace to raise $1.5 million to $2 million this year – and all with a staff of just four Charlotte, North Carolina moms, working out of their homes to continue Isabella’s legacy.
 On March 9, which would have been Isabella’s 16th birthday, the Charlotte skyline was lit in purple in honor of that legacy and in conjunction with ISF’s Star Light Star Bright Luminary Dedication event, which raised more than $91,000 to fund Dr. Sholler’s pediatric cancer clinical trial at Levine Children’s Hospital.

 “Isabella’s impact will outlive us all,” says Santos.
 “I would always wish that she were here, but I kind of feel like, through her death, we’ve all figured out what our purpose in life is supposed to be.
 Our lives, and the lives of so many others, are forever changed by being a part of this, and it’s such an honor to leave a lasting legacy for her.”

-The ISF is organizing a golf tournament in Columbus, Ohio, next spring/early summer to continue its support of Nationwide Children’s Hospital.
+The ISF is organizing its first Golf for a Cure in support of children fighting rare cancers at Nationwide Children’s Hospital.
+The event is planned for May 2 at Jefferson Country Club in Blacklick, Ohio.
 Ohio University alumni interested in getting involved are invited to contact Erin Santos at firstname.lastname@example.org.